timschumi/gmod-chttp/README.md

 ## Usage

+This is only required for developers who want to use CHTTP in their scripts.
+A normal end user doesn't need any of this.

 The module is loaded by running `require("chttp")` in the LUA console or in a script.
 It will provide a `CHTTP()` method that is called in the same way as the original HTTP-Method.
 For more information, please refer to the